Cornwallis Park

-Cornwallis Park is a rural community in Annapolis County, Nova Scotia, Canada.
+Cornwallis Park is a community in the Canadian province of Nova Scotia, located in Annapolis County.
 As of the 2021 census, the population was 488, an increase of 1.9% from 2016.

 History

 The community is located on the western edge of Clementsport and immediately east of Deep Brook.
 It was formerly named Cornwallis after a military base was established as HMCS Cornwallis in 1942 and becoming CFB Cornwallis in 1968 (it was mothballed from 1946 to 1949).
 After CFB Cornwallis closed in 1994 the property was converted to civilian use.
 A local development authority used the name Cornwallis Park and this name was formally adopted for the community in 2000.